 Course Requirements: Completion of exams, labs, and homework assignments during designated dates.

-See course weekly schedule.
+See course weekly schedule on page 5.

 Course Description: In-depth study and applications of polynomial, rational, radical, exponential and logarithmic functions, and systems of equations using matrices.
 Additional topics such as sequences, series, probability, and conics may be included.

 Student Learning Outcomes: Upon completion of this course the student should be able to do the following: